sidxh/backendSystemDesign/README.md

 ## Conclusion:
 - Push model is powerful for real-time scenarios.
 - Understanding its advantages and disadvantages is crucial for effective implementation.
-- Future lectures will delve deeper into WebSocket implementation and considerations for push models.
+- Future sections will delve deeper into WebSocket implementation and considerations for push models.

 > [Siddhant](https://siddhantxh.vercel.app) is learning markdown, it seems pretty cool ngl frfr no cap imho real